JanikRosien/BIManalyst_g_23/A2/README.md

 Q: Write a short description of the claim you wish to check.
 It could be the same as the previous assignment, or if this is too simple you could identify a new claim from the report to check in this assignment

-A: We want to create a table with the floors as row and volume as column
+A: The report is giving dimensions for the concrete columns, we want to chack these dimensions by calculating the volume of the columns on each floor.

 Q: Justify your selection of your claim

+A: By checking this claim, we want to prevent the existence of wrong information in the report.
+This way unnecessary costs can be reduces.
-A: The utility of this claim is to know during the construction part how much concrete is needed, to save time and money.
+It is also usefull to know how much concrete is needed for the columns on each floor, because you can use these informatino improve the workflow and safe time.

 # A2c: Use Case